ritza-co/abbey/2023-11 - IAM Terraform article/article.md

 When Abbey approves access, the app commits code to the GitHub repository, which runs a GitHub Action to run `terraform apply` using the Terraform state that is kept securely in the Abbey web server.
 No administrators in your company can see the secrets in the state file, but Abbey administrators have access to all your company's secrets.

+### What things can I manage with Abbey?

+Abbey specializes in linking resources to users.
+Use it for any and all access management, but leave the resource provisioning itself in plain Terraform code.

 ### How does Abbey fit into my existing state files and GitHub repository for my project?
 If you're new to Terraform, you might have added your `main.tf` file directory to your application's Git repository.
 It's better to make a new repository for it, dedicated to infrastructure management.